kantarevicjelena/Klasifikacija-poruka-koriscenjem-analize-teksta/README.md

-# Klasifikacija poruka korišćenjem analize teksta
+# Email Message Classification Using Text Analysis

-Ovaj projekat predstavlja implementaciju sistema za automatsku klasifikaciju e-mail poruka korišćenjem tehnika mašinskog učenja i obrade prirodnog jezika (NLP).
-Sistem analizira sadržaj mejlova i svrstava ih u odgovarajuće kategorije, uz mogućnost određivanja prioriteta poruke.
+This project implements a system for automatic email message classification using Machine Learning and Natural Language Processing (NLP) techniques.
+The system analyzes email content and categorizes messages into appropriate classes, with the ability to determine message priority.

-## Opis Projekta
+## Project Description

-Cilj projekta je razvoj inteligentnog sistema koji automatski klasifikuje e-mail poruke u sledeće kategorije:
+The goal of the project is to develop an intelligent system that automatically classifies email messages into the following categories:
-- Lično
+- Personal
-- Poslovno
+- Business
-- Promocije
+- Promotions
-- Obaveštenja
+- Notifications
 - Spam

-### Pored same klasifikacije, sistem može da proceni način obrade poruke:
+### In addition to classification, the system can determine how the message should be processed:
-- Pročitati odmah
+- Read Immediately
-- Pročitati kasnije
+- Read Later
-- Arhivirati
+- Archive

-### Projekat koristi kombinaciju:
+### The project uses a combination of:
-- NLP tehnika
+- NLP techniques
-- TF-IDF reprezentacije teksta
+- TF-IDF text representation
-- Ručno definisanih karakteristika
+- Handcrafted features
-- Više modela mašinskog učenja
+- Multiple Machine Learning models

-### Korišćene Tehnologije
+### Technologies Used

 1. Python
 2. Scikit-learn